Suzu0071/General-Guide-for-Vorons/BoardFlash.md

 Go to advanced and "Build only"

-You'll have to change the settings depending on
+You'll have to change the settings depending on your specific board.

 *Some of the most common board compiles are in the Klipper folder in Board-Builds*